grip-on-software/visualization-site/README.md

 The visualization dashboard, connections to other servers as well as common elements such as a navigation bar, are all configured in this repository.
-The main configuration point is the `config.json` file, which can be copied from `lib/config.json` to the root of the repository in order to make local adjustments.
+The main configuration point is usually the `config.json` file, which can be copied from `lib/config.json` to the root of the repository in order to make local adjustments.
 The following configuration items (all strings, unless noted otherwise) are known: